<

 People with known hypersensitivity to pentobarbital should avoid contact with the veterinary medicinal product.

-Handle the product with utmost care, especially pregnant and breastfeeding women.
-Wear protective gloves.
+Handle the veterinary medicinal product with utmost care, especially pregnant and breastfeeding women.
+Personal protective equipment consisting of protective gloves should be worn when handling the veterinary medicinal product.
 This medicine should only be administered by veterinarians and should only be used in the presence of another professional that can assist in case of accidental exposure.
 Instruct the professional if not a medical professional about the risks of the product.

 Accidental spillage on the skin or in the eye must be washed off immediately with plenty of water.
 If there has been serious skin or eye contact or in the case of accidental self-injection, seek medical advice immediately and show the package leaflet or the label to the physician.
-In the case of accidental ingestion, wash out mouth and obtain medical attention immediately.
+In the case of accidental ingestion, wash out mouth and seek medical advice immediately and show the package leaflet or the label to the physician.
 But DO NOT DRIVE as sedation may occur.

 Information for the health professional in case of exposure: